-This water heater must be located in an area where leakage of the tank, water line connections, or the combination temperature and pressure relief valve will not result in damage to the area adjacent to the water heater or to lower floors of the structure.
-When such locations cannot be avoided, a suitable drain pan must be installed under the water heater.
+This water heater must be located in an area where leakage of the tank or water line connections and the combination temperature and pressure relief valve will not result in damage to the area adjacent to the water heater or to lower floors of the structure.
+When such locations cannot be avoided, a suitable drain pan, adequately drained, must be installed under the water heater.
+The pan must not restrict combustion airflow.
 The drain pan must have a minimum length and width of at least 4 in.
 (10.2 cm) greater than the diameter of the water heater and must not restrict proper combustion air flow to the water heater.
 The drain pan, as described above, can be purchased from your plumbing professional.
 The drain pan must be piped to an adequate drain.
 The piping must be at least 3/4 inch (1.9 cm) in diameter and pitched for proper drainage.